Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR'16: Experiments and results

+It should be noted that bidirectional flows are indeed slightly better in the detection of NERISBOTNET than unidirectional flows (not shown), what suggests that the best detection performance in this case is attack specific.
 Given that the convenience on the use of unidirectional or birectional flows is attack specific, we can always combine both set of features in a single dataset with double number (268) of features.
 We name such dataset UGR'16v3v4.
 When we do so, the performance is optimized in general terms, as shown in Fig. \ref{ROC_bid}.